DiegoLobera7/CapstoneTest/README.md

 Diego Lobera worked mainly on Agents, Testimonials and CVs pages, but also on the website structure and design (navigation bar, colors, effects, backgrounds, logos, images, ...).

-Moreover, we used edititng and AI tools, such as Gemini and Photopea, for generating images and names, choosing text fonts, and improving the design, that suit the project topic and requirements.
+Moreover, we used editing and AI tools, such as Gemini and Photopea, for generating images and names, choosing text fonts, and improving the design, that suit the project topic and requirements.
 ### Design Decisions ###
 We firstly did some research on exisiting real estate websites on internet and found key patterns.
 We realized real estate is a business that has to build trust with the client and show profesionalism above all, that is why we decided to use a plain but formal style.